xuankimtran/docs-1/pages/katalon-studio/docs/mobile-on-macos.md

 * Appium v1.12.1 or newer
 * Xcode 10.2 or newer
-* Command line tool for Xcode
+* Command-line tool for Xcode
 * Carthage 0.33 or newer
 * ios-deploy 1.9.4 or newer
 * ios-webkit-debug-proxy 1.8.4 or newer